s2young/nordis/README.md

 Conventions:

-Class definitions in the configuration file include a unique integer id.
-In the example code, the 'User' class has an 'nClass' property of 1.
-Why?
-Easier, smaller namespacing of objects in the database.

-Variables in the code start with lower-case strings to indicate, in simple terms, the type of the object.
-For example, nID is an integer id while sID is a string ID.  n = number (integer or float), s = string, b = boolean, o = typed object, h = hash/dictionary/associative array/object literal, and c = collection.
-This is a modified Hungarian Notation style.

-The framework actually uses the property names for things like typing and serialization.
-This replaces the need to build types into configuration and constantly check a config file to reference what a variable is.
-This is what most people will choke on, and so be it.
-This framework is mine, and was open-sourced for use in some client projects.
-I can't tell you how many times the convention has made my life easier, so give it a chance. :-)
+When defining a class you must set a property to be a numeric, primary key - defined in the sNumericKey property of the class.
+You can optionally have a string-based primary key as well, the name of which is defined in the sStringKey property.
+You can additionally define the desired length of the string-based key in the nStringKeyLength property of the class.

 Collections:

 Collections are stored in redis as Sorted Set data types, and are defined as properties on classes.
 In Redis, you cannot just retrieve a list of items using any query.
 Each sorted set is stored in Redis, named by the object to which it belongs.
 The example config lists a 'User' class with a 'cFriends' collection.
-A user with an nID of 999 would have his cFriends collection stored in Redis under the key '1:999:cFriends' where 1 = User.nClass, 999 User.nID, and 'cFriends' is the property name.
+A user with an nID (numeric id) of 999 would have his cFriends collection stored in Redis under the key '1:999:cFriends' where 1 = User.nClass, 999 User.nID, and 'cFriends' is the property name.